 For people with mobility issues who have decided to remain at home rather than move into an assisted living facility or one-story home, stairs are often the biggest obstacle to manage.
 Outside of bathrooms, stairs are one of the main areas of a home that presents many potential injury risks.
-Luckily, there are modifications available to ensure your home is safe to maneuver.
+Luckily, there are home modifications for the diasbled and seniors available to ensure your home is safe to maneuver.

 Homeowners can remove stairs as a barrier by installing a stair lift or home elevator.
 Both are a smart investment to allow people access to multiple floors, but how do you know which is the better option for you?